swaptacular/swpt_accounts/protocol.rst

    otherwise a `RejectedConfig`_ message MUST be sent.

-.. [#debtor-creditor-id] To issue new tokens into existence, the server MAY use a special account called *"the debtor's account"* (or "the root account"), which balance is allowed to go negative.
+.. [#debtor-creditor-id] To issue new tokens into existence, the server MAY use a special account called "*the debtor's account*" (or "*the root account*"), whose balance is allowed to go negative.
+Interest SHOULD NOT be accumulated on the debtor's account, and `AccountTransfer`_ messages SHOULD NOT be sent for it.
 The ``creditor_id`` for the debtor's account SHOULD be ``0``.
-Also, `AccountTransfer`_ messages SHOULD NOT be sent for the debtor's account, and interest SHOULD NOT be accumulated on it.

 .. [#forbid-transfers] Server implementations must not accept incoming transfers for "scheduled for deletion" accounts.
 That is: